britchie003/Python-Projects/README.md

 # Python-Projects

-# A collection of my personal projects created in Python
+# A collection of my school homework and projects created in Python